 - Fully documented with MATLAB HTML documentation and supplied PDF manuals

-- All source code is supplied for QP solvers, MPC MEX files and other functions
+- All MATLAB source code is supplied for the QP solvers and MPC engine

 - Windows 32bit (x86) and 64bit (amd64) binaries of the MEX functions supplied.